pimani/bad-dragon-watcher/README.md

 ```
 You can then leave using ctrl+a then ctrl+d

+The bot check if new toy have been add to the clearence section every x time, by default every 120s
+but this value can me modified in the conf.ini file.
+When new toy are found, the bot will check every filter for every user and then send a notification
+with the definition of the toy to the users.

+You can access a help with the help command, by default !help.

 ## Roadmap

 Test the multiple option of filter (aka wait for the end of covid-19 situation